Myrover/Reese Fellowship Home Inc

 Myrover/Reese Fellowship Home Inc - Fayetteville, NC

-Myrover/reese Fellowship Home Inc is a mental health and addiction treatment facility located at 560 Wilkes Road in the 28306 zip code in Fayetteville, NC.
+Myrover/reese Fellowship Home Inc is a substance and mental health treatment center located at 560 Wilkes Road in the 28306 zip code in Fayetteville, NC.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Myrover/reese Fellowship Home Inc include counseling for trauma victims, motivational interviewing and cognitive behavioral therapy.
-Myrover/reese Fellowship Home Inc provides outpatient services, regular outpatient treatment and residential rehab.
-It also provides sober living, residential substance abuse treatment and inpatient treatment for co-occurring mental health and substance use disorders.
+Some of the treatment approaches used by Myrover/reese Fellowship Home Inc include CBT, relapse prevention treatment and brief intervention.
+Myrover/reese Fellowship Home Inc provides outpatient rehab, residential rehab and regular outpatient treatment.
+It also provides residential treatment for substance use, inpatient dual diagnosis treatment and halfway and sober housing.

 Address: 560 Wilkes Road, Fayetteville, NC 28306